 The wooden crab mallet is a recent addition to our family of products.
 My wife and grandsons use our crab mallets whenever we shake and pick large numbers of crabs.
 Using a crab mallet in conjunction with shaking crab will cut your crab picking time to minutes rather than hours.

-Killing and backing the crabs prior to cooking them offers the crabber several advantages: it reduces occurrence of accidents when adding live crabs to a pot of boiling water, eliminates contact with the crab butter and internal organs thereby reducing exposure to marine toxins, exposes the crab meat to the flavor of spices added to the boiling water such as those found in Crab Boil and is a real time saver when cooking large numbers of crabs.
+Klling and backing the crabs prior to cooking them offers the crabber several advantages: it reduces the potential for accidents when adding live crabs to a pot of boiling water, eliminates contact with the crab butter and internal organs thereby reducing exposure to marine toxins, exposes the crab meat to the flavor of spices added to the boiling water such as those found in Crab Boil and is a real time saver of 12 minutes v 20 minutes of more when cooking large numbers of crabs.

 Click HERE to see the order information for our wooden crab mallet. $3.00 per mallet is a great price for this time saver.
 The shipping cost of a $1.95 applies to the first crab mallet only.
 Divide the work by having 3 or 4 on hand when it is time to shake the multiple limits of crabs that you, your family members and friends caught.
 Bill

-Click HERE to see the product and pricing information for the Crab Max crab traps and the other fine products we sell.
+Click HERE to see the product nd pricing information for the Crab Max crab traps and the other fine products we sell.

 Clam Watch and the Clam Diggers Association of Oregon has started a clam digging and crabbing Forum (Message Board) to broaden the scope of our service to clam diggers and crabbers.
 The Forum Board will add a new dimension to the ability of clam diggers to relate their experiences to one another.
 Make you voice heard.
 Your opinion counts!